foroozandehgroup/NMR-EsPy/docs/index.rst

 NMR-EsPy (**N**\ uclear **M**\ agnetic **R**\ esonance **Es**\ timation in **Py**\ thon) is a Python package for the estimation of parameters that describe NMR signals.
-As well as a striaght-forward object-oriented programming API, a GUI is available for direct use within Bruker's TopSpin software.
+A GUI is available for direct use within Bruker's TopSpin software.

 As with the majority of packages that do a lot of number crunching in Python,